auth0/docs/articles/api/authentication/api-authz/_get-token.md

 Use this endpoint to:
 - Get an `access_token` in order to call an API.
 You can, optionally, retrieve an `id_token` and a `refresh_token` as well.
-- Refresh your access token, using a refresh token you got during authorization.
+- Refresh your Access Token, using a refresh token you got during authorization.

 Note that the only OAuth 2.0 flows that can retrieve a refresh token are:
 - [Authorization Code](/api-auth/grant/authorization-code)